Prasannaverse13/CodeClarity/README.md

 # CodeClarity 🧠 - Your AI Code Review & Explanation Agent + Code Mentor

 CodeClarity is a Next.js web application designed to help users understand and improve code snippets.
-It leverages the Sensay Wisdom Engine API for detailed code explanations, analysis, and an interactive AI Code Mentor experience.
+It leverages the **Sensay Wisdom Engine API** for detailed code explanations, analysis, and an interactive AI Code Mentor experience.

 ## ✨ Features

--   **Code Input:** Simple interface to paste or type code snippets with line numbers.
+-   **Code Input:** Simple interface to paste or type code snippets.
--   **AI-Powered Explanation (Sensay Wisdom Engine):** Get detailed, step-by-step explanations of what the code does.
+-   **AI-Powered Explanation (Sensay Wisdom Engine):** Get detailed, step-by-step explanations of what the code does, including:
     -   Language Detection.
-    -   Comprehensive Analysis covering:
+    -   Comprehensive Analysis (logic, purpose, inputs/outputs).
-        -   Style & Formatting Suggestions
+    -   Style & Formatting Suggestions.
-        -   Code Smell Detection
+    -   Code Smell Detection.
-        -   Security Vulnerability Checks
+    -   Security Vulnerability Checks.
-        -   Potential Bug Identification & Fix Suggestions
+    -   Potential Bug Identification & Fix Suggestions.
-        -   Alternative Code Approaches
+    -   Alternative Code Approaches.
-        -   General Warnings & Suggestions
+    -   General Warnings & Other Suggestions.
 -   **Ask the Code Mentor (Sensay Wisdom Engine):** Engage in a conversation with an AI mentor about your code in a dedicated chat panel.
-    -   Ask specific questions regarding the entered code.
+    -   Ask specific questions regarding the entered code or general programming concepts.
     -   Receive contextual answers from a Sensay AI Replica trained on coding expertise.
--   **Learn More Links:** The AI suggests relevant Google search queries to help users deepen their understanding.
+-   **Learn More Links:** The AI suggests relevant Google search queries to help users deepen their understanding, provided as part of the main analysis.
 -   **Copy Functionality:** Easily copy the generated analysis.
 -   **Clear & Explain Another:** Simple controls to clear the current analysis and input new code.
 -   **Responsive Design:** Works on different screen sizes (three-column layout on wider screens).